 Young Voices’ Contributor Program is the cornerstone of our operations.
 A rigorous application process helps our staff identify the brightest rising stars in the liberty movement.
 Upon acceptance into the program, each new contributor has access to Young Voices’ staff of editors and media experts.
 We’ll act as your nonprofit PR agency, editing and pitching your articles to top publications and scheduling interviews in broadcast media.

 Young Voices accepts applications from writers ages 18-35.
 Applicants should be prepared to submit their résumé, an unedited op-ed draft, and a two-minute introductory video explaining why they’d like to join Young Voices.
 Applications are reviewed twice per year for classes of 30-40.
 Applications are open now through May 31st 2022.
-Our next round of acceptances will be made in December 2021.
-Apply by 11:59 PM ET on November 30th to be considered.
-No extensions will be given for late applications.
+Our next round of acceptances will be made in June 2022.
 All questions can be directed to firstname.lastname@example.org.

 Frequently Asked Questions